hackbinghamton/CybersecurityWorkshop/xss/README.md

 ## Examples and Practice

 For these examples, we'll be using Google's XSS Game.
-Feel free to check out the normal version of it [here](https://xss-game.appspot.com/).
+If you want to do it completely yourself, visit it [here](https://xss-game.appspot.com/).
+The following links are given through a walkthrough basis.

 ### Reflected XSS via Query String Parameter